vkacherov/azure-app-service-workshop/lab4/README.md

 # Lab 4 - Setting up App Insights (AI) in VS Code
 In this lab we will walk through adding an  Application Insights framework to a sample  Node.js/Express project.
-We will also showcase the tight AI/VS Code integration that will enable more agile development process by providing real-time AI telemetry (CodedLens) feedback in the IDE.
+We will also showcase the tight AI/VS Code integration that will enable more agile development process by providing real-time AI telemetry (CodeLens) feedback in the IDE.

 ## Create a sample Node.js Express project
 Initialize a node application (pick defaults)